 How can I pay money into my credit union account?

 You can pay into your credit union account by Standing Order, by Bank Transfer, by our Payroll Partners scheme (click or tap this link for more information), by getting your benefits paid directly into your account, or at a Service Point by cash or cheque.
 We currently do not accept Direct Debit payments.
 If paying by Standing Order or Bank Transfer, don’t forget to include your account number in the “Reference” field so we know which account to pay the money into.

 How can I get a loan advance or a savings withdrawal paid?

-You can get your money by Bank Transfer to your bank current account (this is the preferred way), by transfer onto one of our Prepaid Debit Cards (click or tap this link for more details), by cheque or by cash at a Service Point.
+You can get your money by Bank Transfer to your bank current account (this is the preferred way), by transfer onto one of our prepaid Visa Debit Cards (click or tap this link for more details), by cheque or by cash at a Service Point.

 Can I get my benefits paid into the credit union?

 Yes, we have an arrangement with the Department for Word and Pensions (DWP) which allows you to get your benefits paid directly into your credit union savings account.